hilton/scripting-docs/ADR/005 Engine API protocol.md

 ## Status

-Proposed
+Approved

 ## Consequences

 * Developers use HTTP in different ways, and we will have to choose an API style.
-* Using HTTP may limit performance, so we may want to support other protocols in future.
+* Using HTTP may limit performance, so we may want to support other (message-based) protocols in future.